DecisionsDev/odm-docker-kubernetes/platform/ecs/README-ecs-compose-x.md

   --storage-encrypted \
   --tags Key=project,Value=odm
 ```
+- Note down the RDS instance endpoint, you will assign it to the `DB_SERVER_NAME` parameter under `environment` section of each ODM service in the [docker-compose](docker-compose-http.yaml) file.

 ## Create a secret for the Entitled registry
 To get access to the ODM material, you must have an IBM entitlement registry key to pull the images from the IBM Entitled registry.